NabilahYK/PROGRAMMING-EXAM2/README.md

-i also creaed a box plot to show variaton i created a parellel coordinates plot to show movement over the years and ages i created bar charts for gender, disability, region, educational status and home owndership
+i also creaed a box plot to show variaton i created a parellel coordinates plot to show movement over the years and ages i created bar charts for gender, disability, region, educational status and home owndership i decided to create a heatmap to enphasise disability